sopel-irc/ansible-sopel/README.md

 sopel_install_systemd_service: true
 sopel_start_systemd_service: true

+# If your system uses a different virtual environment wrapper you can overwrite the venv command
+sopel_venv_cmd: '/usr/bin/python3 -m venv'

 # The prefix used to call the bot.
 # It's parsed as regex so remember to escape special characters